rails/rails/guides/source/action_mailer_basics.md

 attachments['filename.jpg'] = File.read('/path/to/filename.jpg')
 ```

-When the `mail` method will be triggered, it will send a multipart email with an
+When the `mail` method is triggered, it will send a multipart email with an
 attachment, properly nested with the top level being `multipart/mixed` and the
 first part being a `multipart/alternative` containing the plain text and HTML
 email messages.

-NOTE: Mail will automatically Base64 encode an attachment.
-If you want something
+NOTE: Mail gem will automatically Base64 encode an attachment.
+If you want
-different, encode your content and pass in the encoded content and encoding in a
+something different, you encode your content and pass in the encoded content as
-`Hash` to the `attachments` method.
+well as the encoding in a `Hash` to the `attachments` method.

-The other way is to pass the file name and specify headers and content and
+The other way to send attachments is to specify the file name, headers, and
-Action Mailer and Mail will use the settings you pass in.
+content and Action Mailer and Mail will use the settings you pass in.

 ```ruby
 encoded_content = SpecialEncode(File.read('/path/to/filename.jpg'))